www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                 * [o] Define the subject of errors. -> This will be done implicitly via the content of the error message and its stack trace instead.
                 * [x] Handle this like logging, but with a special address. -> Try and catch will be used instead.
                 * [x] Document why explicit error message handling is bad. -> This is done via describing the goal of the need API.
-                * [ ] Render all exception messages with a tree as common mark.
-                  Add needs to checker to website server.
+                * [x] Consider a generic implicit error handler. -> Something like that will be done, when it is really needed.
-                * [ ] Create new common mark field for errors.
+                * [ ] Create new CommonMark field for errors.
+                    * [ ] Render all messages of need exceptions
+                    * [ ] Render all stack traces at the end of the errors field.
+                    * [ ] Render all none need exceptions at the end of the errors field.
+                * [ ] Go through all UI code and check everything.
-            * [ ] Render rating as a CommonMark
+            * [ ] Render rating as a CommonMark field
             * [ ] Render argumentation as a CommonMark document.
+            * [ ] Render argumentation as part of the solution table.
             * [ ] Test every field at CodeSolutionCalculatorTest.
+    * [ ] Make first char of vertical tab button upper case in the GUI.
     * [ ] Delete obsolete SolutionEditor and the corresponding users.
         * [ ] Delete `Query#constraintResult`.
     * [ ] Add Geal editor to main page of live server.